Chart Color Schemes

 Hampton Park - East has strong levels of nearby infrastructure activity, ranking in the top 40% nationally

-Thirty-one infrastructure projects have been identified by AreaSearch as potentially impacting the region.
-Notable ones include Aquarevo Estate, Aquarevo Water Recycling Plant, Thompsons Road Level Crossing Removal, and Narre Warren South Development Plan Area.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified 32 projects that could impact this region.
+Notable ones are Aquarevo Estate, Aquarevo Water Recycling Plant, Thompsons Road Level Crossing Removal, and Narre Warren South Development Plan Area.
+The following list details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.